Wind-River/software-parts-catalog1/docs/SoftwarePartsDataModel.md

 - List of alternative external links/references*

 ## Catalog & Part IDs (Identification)
-Software parts stored in the catalog should have a  unique id which identifies both the catalog instance and the part within that instance.
-Each instance of the catalog is given a unique identifier with the following format:
+Software parts have a  unique id which identifies both the catalog instance where it is stored along with a pointer (id) to the part record within the catalog.
+Therefor each instance of the catalog is given a unique identifier with the following format:
   ```
     [domain-name]/[catalog-instance-id]
   ```
 Where:
-- **[domain-name]** is a unique human readable alphanumeric string that uniquley identifies the organization that created/maintains one or more catalog instances.
-A registery will eventually be maintained where organizations can register their organizatin identifiers.
+- **[domain-name]** is a unique human readable alphanumeric string that uniquely identifies the organization that created/maintains one or more catalog instances.
+A registry will eventually be maintained where organizations can register their organization identifiers.
-- **[catalog-instance-id]** is a unique alphanumeric string that uniquley identifies an instance of a catalog maintained by the organization.
+- **[catalog-instance-id]** is a unique alphanumeric string that uniquely identifies an instance of a catalog maintained by the organization.

-For example, Ford might have the following: ford.com/dev-catalog
+For example, Ford might maintain the following internal instance identified as: ford.com/dev-catalog

-  If Ford hosted two different instances of the catalog it would assign two different names - e.g.,
+Or Ford may choose to hosted two or more different instances of a catalog and therefore it would assign different names to each instance - e.g.,
   - ford.com/dev-catalog - internal engineering instance
-  - ford.com/public-1 - public demo instance
+  - ford.com/public-1 - publically available instance available to its suppliers

 Individual parts stored in the catalog have the following format:

 ```
   partid://[domain-name]/[catalog-instance-id]/UUID
 ```
-Where the **UUID** is the database primary key id of the part.
-For example if the part in a catalog had the following UUID: **2503451233** the part would have the following externally referencable id:
+Where the **UUID** is the database primary key of the part.
+For example, if the part in a catalog had the following UUID: **2503451233** the part would have the following externally referenceable id:
 ```
 partid://ford.com/public-1/2503451233
 ```
-If a file verification code is available for part then the part could also be indentified by the following id:
+If a file verification code is available for a part, then the part could also be identified by the following id:
 ```
 fvc://[domain-name]/[catalog-instance-id]/[fvc]
 ```
-Where **[fvc]** represents the the file verification code of a part (if it has one).
-For instance if our current instance of the parts catalog is referenced as: **ford.com/public-1** with a part having the following fvc:
+Where **[fvc]** represents the file verification code of a part (if it has one).
+For example, if our current instance of the parts catalog is referenced as: **ford.com/public-1** with a part having the following fvc:
 ```
 4656433200e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855
 ```